Background of Heterotrophs

 Let’s see what some examples of heterotrophs you might be acquainted with.

 The first type is you!
 Yes, humans are omnivores.
 We can eat fruit and vegetables as well as various types of meat such as beef and pork.
 For example, we can use our canine teeth to tear food as well as use our molars to grind up plants such as broccoli and onions.
-It's a benefit to be an omnivore because we can adapt in any given situation--provided there is food around.
+It’s a benefit to be an omnivore because we can adapt in any given situation–provided there is food around.

 Another omnivore is grizzly bears.
 Grizzly bears usually focus on foraging for food such as feeding on berries and insects.
 Using their claws, grizzly bears can catch fish as well as grab animals out of their burrows.
-Just make sure that you do not approach grizzly bears too closely--otherwise they may catch you as prey!
+Just make sure that you do not approach grizzly bears too closely–otherwise they may catch you as prey!

 The last type of heterotrophs are called scavengers.
-Scavengers like to eat the leftovers of things or they like to animals that have recently died called carrion.
+Scavengers like to eat the leftovers of things or they like to eat animals that have recently died called carrion.
 Some scavengers only eat carrion, while others can also eat plants or fruit.
-Without scavengers, the dead population would have a hard time decomposing and are planet would not smell that great.
+Without scavengers, the dead population would have a hard time decomposing and our planet would not smell that great.

 One example of a scavenger that creeps out many people are cockroaches.
 Cockroaches can survive pretty much anywhere and like to focus on eating scraps from garbage while others eat dead plants in forests.
 Cockroaches have been around for over 340 million years and it is even speculated that they could survive a nuclear winter.

 Two other types of scavengers like to eat carrion that have recently died.
 For example, opossums and vultures usually feed on dead creatures; however, you are probably acquainted seeing them feed on animals that have been hit by cars.
 One interesting thing about vultures is that their feathers and urine are built to protect them from bacteria when they feed on a carcass.
-Opossums, on the other hand, are usually the ones hit by cars, so they are both scavengers--and carrion.
+Opossums, on the other hand, are usually the ones hit by cars, so they are both scavengers–and carrion.